Land registration (Scots law): (B) Decision-making by the Keeper

-The applicant must send to the application form and a copy of the deed to the Keeper, usually by post or online so that the Keeper can review whether the registrable deed meets the conditions for registration.
+The applicant must send the application form and a copy of the deed to the Keeper, usually by post or online, so that the Keeper can review whether the deed meets the conditions for registration.
 An electronic copy of the deed is sufficient for registration.
-The Keeper publishes guidance for her staff in relation to this assessment process which is available to view online.
+The Keeper publishes guidance, in relation to this assessment process, which is available to view online.